 As mentioned above, LLCs provide the benefit of avoiding “double taxation”: The business does not pay taxes on its income, but the individual members (owners) do.
 Federal taxes, administered by the IRS, are assessed for each member according to their share in the LLC (unless the owners elect to file as a corporation instead).

 At the state level, Kansas takes a similar approach to taxing LLCs.
-Unless it elects to file as a corporation, an LLC is not taxed as a business entity.
+Unless it elects to file as a corporation, an LLC does not pay income tax as a business entity.
 However, LLC members are required to pay a number of taxes, depending on their work nature.

 Kansas business taxes may include: